Post-move paperwork you need to handle

 Protecting your belongings against loss or damage

-If that is done, let’s talk about life and other insurances.
+If that is done, let’s talk about life and other valuation coverage.
 All of those have to have your right address, and you might even get in trouble if you do not report your move.
 While sometimes a call is enough, in most cases you will have to have a face-to-face meeting.
 Things like your current address and personal documentation will be required.

 College, school, etc.

 This one is, unfortunately, not as simple as some of our previous examples.
-Colleges you maybe attending or schools your kids attend typically require a lot of documentation and post-move paperwork to be updated and delivered.
+Colleges you may be attending or schools your kids attend typically require a lot of documentation and post-move paperwork to be updated and delivered.
 It might even be somewhat expensive to get all of the documentation you require.
 Therefore, be sure to deal with this as soon as possible.